 CIS Blog: Tech/Internet law and policy updates on the blog of the Center for Internet and Society (CIS) at Stanford Law School.

 Schneier on Security: Bruce Schneier’s blog on security, cryptography and security technology.

-The Volokh Conspiracy: Perhaps the premier multi-contributor, general interest legal blog, The Volokh Conspiracy is hosted at Reason.
-Although not focused specifically on internet law and policy, many entries discuss developments in the area, particularly those by contributors Orin Kerr (professor of law at the George Washington University Law School and well known scholar in the subjects of computer crime law and internet surveillance) and Stewart Baker (former NSA general counsel and assistant secretary for policy at the United States Department of Homeland Security).
+The Volokh Conspiracy: A multi-contributor, general interest legal blog, The Volokh Conspiracy is hosted at Reason.
+Although not focused specifically on internet law and policy, many entries discuss developments in the area, particularly those by contributors Orin Kerr (professor of law at UC Berkeley Law School and well known scholar in the subjects of computer crime law and internet surveillance) and Stewart Baker (former NSA general counsel and assistant secretary for policy at the United States Department of Homeland Security).

 Michael Geist’s Blog: Michael Geist is a law professor at the University of Ottawa, where he holds the Canada Research Chair in Internet and E-commerce Law.
 To a significant extent, his blog emphasizes Canadian IP and Cyberlaw.

 MIT Technology Review: A technology website, rather than a legal blog, but since so many science and technology developments both relate to the internet and have legal/public policy implications, it’s an essential regular read.

 A Few Thoughts on Cryptographic Engineering: The blog of Johns Hopkins research professor, Matthew Green, focused primarily on practical and applied cryptography.

 Just Security: An online forum for analysis of U.S. national security law and policy based at the Reiss Center on Law and Security at New York University School of Law.

 Light Blue Touchpaper: An infosec blog by researchers in the security group at the University of Cambridge Computer Laboratory.